 With my wedding coming up in almost six weeks time, there’s one question I keep getting asked – where are you going for your honeymoon?
-It’s a big question for any couple getting married, but even more so when one of them is a self-confessed travel obsessive and blogger, so I’m putting the pressure on myself to come up with the perfect destination.
+It’s a big question for any couple getting married, but even more so when one of them is a travel blogger and self-confessed travel obsessive, so I’m putting the pressure on myself to come up with the perfect destination.
 Other than a short break in Cornwall after the wedding, we’re saving the big trip until the New Year and will have two weeks to spare.
 There’s got to be sun, which means Europe and North America at this time of year are out, as are south-east Asia and Australasia as we want to go somewhere neither of us has been before.
 So where does that leave us?
 Here are the destinations taking the top spots on my honeymoon shortlist so far.

 Belize was an early front-runner when we started thinking about honeymoons.
 It’s got the right combination of gorgeous Caribbean beaches to laze on as well as rainforests full of wildlife and Mayan temples to explore, all without too much travelling between them.
 But it’s not the easiest place to fly from the UK to – flights can be expensive and most need an overnight in Miami each way.
 It’s also a fairly easy place to find accommodation on a backpacker budget or on an ultra-luxe one, but there’s not so much in the middle.
 Belize is definitely somewhere I’d like to visit soon, but it might be as part of a longer backpacking trip around the region instead, incorporating southern Mexico and Guatemala too.